Glossary

 Decision A material choice that changes direction, ownership, or approach — recorded in the decisions log.
 A decision captures what was decided, why, who made it, and what changed in the plan as a result.
 Not every discussion point is a decision; the log is high-signal only.

-Digest A scheduled email summary of execution updates for an Execution Scope.
+Digest A scheduled email summary of execution updates for a Workspace.
 Can be configured for daily or weekly delivery and shared with team members or stakeholders.

 Execution Intelligence The product category In Parallel belongs to.
 An Execution Intelligence platform connects recurring meetings to a Living Execution Plan, automatically maintaining execution reality without manual updates.